Lean times (2007 - 2008) 動画

 .

 The show had to go on.
-Though only a volunteer I didn't dare miss a day of practice; the whole deal was a house of cards and it wasn't going to fall on my watch.
-Since we didn't have enough players to compete we focused on individual skill and technique.
-For this group, seven guys at practice was the new normal.
-The Johoku football experience had come to resemble that of martial arts dojo where player's learned to work for work's sake; I pushed them hard and with purpose.
-To their credit they bought in and broadened their concept of the football experience to include endless training; occasionally they lined up across from grown men.
+Though only a volunteer I didn't dare miss a day of practice; the whole deal was a house of cards and I wasn't going to let it fall apart, not on my watch.
+Since we didn't have enough players to compete as a team we focused on individual skill and technique.
+For this group, seven guys at practice would be the new normal.
+The Johoku football experience had come to resemble that of martial arts dojo where the player's learned to work for work's sake; I pushed the kids hard and with purpose.
+To their credit they all bought in and broadened their concept of the football experience to include endless training and, occasionally, they lined up across from grown men.
 I'll never forget them.

 .